 While there is no agreed upon consensus on how spreadsheet navigation should be implemented, a good approach may be to mimic desktop software and web-based applications.
-Given that users are already familiar with web-based navigation standards, implementation in your Excel application will provide users with some familiarity.
+Given that users are already familiar with web-based navigation principles, implementation in your Excel application will provide users with some familiarity.

 While there are varying opinions on how to implement proper navigation, there seems to be a few consistent themes among most articles and examples.
 Some of these themes are as follows: